dgroomes/typescript-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * [ ] Add an enum example.
 There are a lot of TypeScript features I want to learn but enums are top of my mind.
-* [ ] Add a dev container definition.
+* [x] DONE Add a dev container definition.
 I want to be able to run this in GitHub Codespaces or VS Code Remote Containers.

 ## Reference